-SynopsisHestia Bygate was an historically influential magus of fire, who was raised in the Bonfire Shrine of what would later become Lumina Aka and had an impressive career as a court magus of the Yamato court before falling out of favor for incinerating a large city called “Estverde”.
+SynopsisHestia Bygate was a historically influential magus of fire, who was raised in the Bonfire Shrine near what would later become Lumina Aka.
+She had an impressive career as a court magus of the Yamato Kingdom before falling out of favor for incinerating a large city called “Estverde”.
 After that incident, she became a dark chapter in the history books of Aqualon and is to this day better known as "the Mad Magus Hestia" or sometimes "the Witch of Mt.
 Tarkaal".

 When the representative had spoken, I knew it would be bad.
 General Hestia had often displayed her tendency for bold action in the face of ridicule.
 She was one who took the respect she deserved indiscriminately.
 But I would have never guessed what happened next.

 The death of her fellow men had affected her more than I thought, and in one instant she gave way to the evil Yasha inside of her, letting it eat her soul!
 Her hair turned paper white, her eyes gleaming blue, and the all-consuming rage I thought she would turn against the representative, she turned against the city instead.
 A strange crackling popped through the air and pillar of flame as high as the clouds and as wide as the city walls rose in front of us with a boom and a roar.
 The city of Estverde, wood and stone and people, all reduced to ash in an instant.
 And the flame would burn still for many days to come.